cpriyaning/ReSwinNet-ImageAnnotation/README.md

 ReSwin Net is a hybrid deep learning framework that combines ResNet-50 for fine-grained feature extraction with the Swin Transformer for capturing long-range dependencies.
 It uses a token projection module to fuse CNN and Transformer features and a label pruning strategy to handle rare or noisy labels.
 ReSwin Net achieves improved stability and annotation accuracy on Corel5K and IAPRTC benchmarks, outperforming existing methods.

 ## How to use
+### Requirements
+* Environment that supports python notebook.
+Kaggle Notebook has been used for running this particular project.
+* The default GPU P-100 is used for this project

 ## Dataset Description
 The standard Corel5k Dataset and iaprtc12 Dataset are being used for this project.
 The link is given below: